 (Building Research Establishment Environmental Assessment Methodology)

-The many different valve and restrictor options offered by VOLA enable the specifier to select the combination most suitable for the purpose, and making it far easier to meet the requirements for the desired BREEAM level.
+As part of our continued work to minimise the impact on the environment we have a range of flow restricting aerators and flow restrictors to further control our product’s water conservation.
+We offer various valve and restrictor options enabling the specifier to select the combination most suitable for the purpose, making it far easier to meet the requirements for the desired BREEAM level.

 Checklists and Tables